-The Department of Anthropology offers courses open to first-year students at the 100 and 200 level space permitting.
+The Department of Anthropology offers courses open to first-year students at the 100-, 200-, and 300-level space permitting.
 Please examine the department's course offerings and the corresponding course descriptions carefully, noting if courses have prerequisites.

-ECONOMICS - Placement information: https://sites.google.com/middlebury.edu/placementexams/home The Department of Economics offers courses at the 100 and 200 level for first-year students, space permitting.
-Please examine the department's course offerings and the corresponding course descriptions carefully, noting if courses have prerequisites.
+ECONOMICS - Placement information: https://sites.google.com/middlebury.edu/placementexams/home descriptions carefully, noting if courses have prerequisites.
 Entering students who have done college- level work (including AP, IB and A-Levels) in microeconomics, macroeconomics, or statistics may take more advanced courses in economics if their transfer credits meet the transfer criteria, or if given approval by the chair of economics.
 Read details in the placement information link.